eiwosstdma/js-ecosystem-resources/README.md

 # JavaScript Ecosystem Resources, and slightly more.
-This repository is for my personal use, I gather some resources about technologies I use, and stack them there. <br>
+I try to gather some resources about some of the technologies I use (JS Here), and put them there. <br>
 Most of these resources are free, those that are not will have a :dollar: emoji. <br>
 Some of these resources may be « old », but are still relevant, in the sence that the related topic does not change often and the knowledge seems good for the current context.